SujayTalanki/SujayTalanki.github.io/index.md

   ![image](https://github.com/SujayTalanki/SujayTalanki.github.io/assets/91350869/aca14f93-f34c-47b7-be88-faa24ccc679f)

 ## [Movie Recommender System](https://github.com/SujayTalanki/MovieRecommendationSystem)
-* Engineered a content-based recommender system using NLP that takes in a movie and recommends 10 similar movies based on movie attributes and rating
+* Engineered a content-based recommender system using NLP that takes in a movie and recommends 10 similar movies based on movie attributes and rating.
-* Considered movies' description, cast, director, genre, and average rating to suggest movies that the user would enjoy
+* Considered movies' description, cast, director, genre, and average rating to suggest movies that the user would enjoy.
-* Conducted preprocessing and feature engineering to ensure data quality and enhance model performance
+* Conducted preprocessing and feature engineering to ensure data quality and enhance model performance.
 * Employed CountVectorizer and cosine similarity metric to suggest many similar movies.
-Retrieved the top 10 highest rated movies from this selection to suggest to the user
+Retrieved the top 10 highest rated movies from this selection to suggest to the user.
-* Tools: Python (Numpy, Pandas, Nltk, Sklearn)
+* Tools used: Python (Numpy, Pandas, Nltk, Sklearn).

 ## [Flight Delays Prediction](https://github.com/SujayTalanki/FlightDelaysPrediction)
 * [**Report of Findings**](https://github.com/SujayTalanki/FlightDelaysPrediction/blob/master/report.pdf)
-* Pioneered a machine learning pipeline to predict the severity of a flight’s delay (1M+ flights)
+* Constructed a machine learning pipeline to predict the severity of a flight’s delay (1M+ flights).
-* Performted EDA, feature engineering, cross validation, and hyperparameter tuning (GridSearchCV) to optimize a LightGBM model that achieved 94% accuracy
+* Performed EDA, feature engineering, cross validation, and hyperparameter tuning (GridSearchCV) to optimize an XGBoost model that achieved 94% accuracy.
-* Tools: Python (Numpy, Pandas, Sklearn, LightGBM, XGBoost, GridSearchCV)
+* Tools used: Python (Numpy, Pandas, Sklearn, LightGBM, XGBoost, GridSearchCV).

 **Report of Findings:**